kodjodevf/mangayomi/README.md

 </p>

-Mangayomi is free an open source manga reader and anime streaming cross-plateform app inspired by Tachiyomi and Aniyomi made with Flutter.
+Mangayomi is a free and open source manga reader and anime streaming cross-platform app inspired by Tachiyomi and Aniyomi made with Flutter.
 It allows users to read manga and watch anime from a variety of sources.

 ## Features